se-edu/learningresources/contents/uix/refining-ux-skills.md

 1. [Product Design (Alpha Camp)](https://sg.alphacamp.co/full-time-product-design/)

 #### Potential pitfalls
-Ineffective learning experiences: One mistake is to simply sign up for any program, thinking that all UX Design programs are the same.
-While most should impart some UX skillsets, the teaching methodology and therefore focus can be different.
-Consider analysing each course and asking a few questions:
+*Ineffective learning experiences*: One mistake is to simply signing up for any program, thinking that all UX Design programs are the same.
+While most should impart UX skillsets, their curriculum were developed separatedly, hence their teaching methodology and focus can be different.
+Consider requesting the course syllabus for each couse and asking a few questions:
 * What kinds of portfolio deliverables will you produce through the program?
 Will you actually produce things you can showcase as evidence of your problem-solving skills?
 * Does the program have a trusted network of potential employers that you can be connected with?
 * How practical are the experiences that the program promises?
 How conceptual?
 How product-based?
 How process-based?